DaveBenham/VenomModules/README.md

 - **10V** (light blue)

 ### V (VCA CV) button
-Determines the type of CV input that is accepted, where unity is 5V or 10V
+Determines the type of CV input that is accepted, where unity is 5V or 10V.
+The unipolar mode effectively creates more typical 2 quadrant VCAs instead of the default 4 quadrant VCAs (ring modulators)
 - **Unipolar clamped** (green) = 0V to unity
 - **Bipolar clamped** (orange) = -unity to unity
 - **Bipolar unlimited** (purple, default)